 birth control pills

-medicines for high cholesterol like atorvastatin, lovastatin or simvastatin
+certain medicines for cholesterol like atorvastatin, lovastatin, fluvastatin, simvastatin

 What if I miss a dose?

 If you are using this medicine at home, you will be instructed on how to store this medicine.
 Throw away any unused medicine after the expiration date on the label.